 Some side effects of commonly prescribed medications include:

 - reduced sexual desire

 - blurred vision

 - changes in appetite

-- another medical condition
+- you have another health condition

-- dietary or other changes
+- you’ve made dietary or other changes

 As with any medication, don’t stop taking your prescriptions until your healthcare professional has told you to do so.
 They can work with you to find another medication or treatment if tolerance occurs.